svangheepuram/vmware_to_fa_portworx/README.md

 ## What next?

 1. Mount the PVC with mountPath: in your App.
-2. Application Container should read and write the data.
+2. The container should should be able to access the data, with read and write access.